 Leaving Behind Frantic for a Simpler, More Soulful Way of Living

 THIS BOOK has touched my life.
-Honest to God, I underlined almost the entire first half of the book as I resonated with so much of it in my current season of life.
+Honest, I underlined almost the entire first half of the book as I resonated with so much of it in my current season of life.
 For the first time I felt like someone understood my exact personality type; someone who can DO many tasks at once and therefore does so so so many things to the point of exhaustion.
 Shauna talks about feeling tired, isolated, body sick and burned out on busy.

 She talks about walking the path, a path away from frantic pushing and proving, and toward your essential self, the one you were created to be before you began proving and earning for your worth.
 Present Over Perfect is a hand reaching out, pulling you free from the constant pressure to perform faster, push harder, and produce more, all while maintaining an exhausting image of perfection.

 Shauna offers an honest account of what led her to begin this journey, and a compelling vision for an entirely new way to live: soaked in grace, rest, silence, simplicity, prayer, and connection with the people that matter most to us.

 This book is a must-read for anyone and everyone, but especially for those who struggle with: performance, trust, identity apart from vocation or skill-set, addiction to busyness, isolation, lack of close relationships, identifying priorities, finding time for passions or creativity, and boundaries.